Entertainment And News

 44. The Texas Chainsaw Massacre

-A group of friends are traveling through Texas and end up victims to a cannibalistic family!
+A group of friends are traveling through Texas and end up victims of a cannibalistic family!
 If you don’t have nightmares, you will after seeing Leatherface and his evil clan.
 You’ll never forget what you watch in this gore-filled movie.

 45. Midsommar